30 Foods that Boost Testosterone Levels Naturally

 20. Minced Meat

-Every time I visit my local grocery store, I leave with at least 2 kilos worth of organic minced meat.
+Every time I visit my local grocery store, I leave with at least a couple kilo’s worth of organic minced meat.

 There’s a good reason for that.
 Minced meat is fucking awesome.